-After assembling all of the conflict sheets, our student Stage Manager crafts a rehearsal schedule and does his/her best to accommodate each scheduled conflict.
+After assembling all of the conflict sheets, our student Stage Manager crafts a rehearsal schedule and does their best to accommodate each scheduled conflict.
 Following the distribution of the rehearsal schedule, we expect company members to take personal responsibility for honoring their commitment and attending all rehearsals for which they are scheduled.

 At the beginning of each rehearsal process, company members are asked to abide by Acme's Statement of Principles

 Drugs and alcohol are not permitted at company events, and company members are strictly prohibited from being under the influence at such events.
 Consequences will include removal from the event, and may include removal from the current production or termination from the company.

 THE PARENT'S ROLE IN ACME